tligorio/sample_pages_csci127/index.md

 # Announcements:

+**8/30/2018** Postponed Project_1 due date, as well as all future projects accordingly

 **8/30/2018** Email update: the alias (ligorio.tiziana) for my hunter email doesn't seem to be working.
 Please use tligorio@hunter.cuny.edu

 **8/30/2018** I posted a flash intro to Object Oriented Programming along with Project 1 in the table below.
 Those of you who are confused about Project 1 and the basics of writing classes may find this helpful.